David Rawlings

-David Todd Rawlings (born December 31, 1969) is an American guitarist, singer, and record producer.
-He is known for his partnership with singer and songwriter Gillian Welch.
+David Todd Rawlings (born December 30, 1969) is an American guitarist, singer, and record producer.
+He is known for his musical partnership with singer and songwriter Gillian Welch.
 He and Welch were nominated for the Academy Award for Best Original Song at the 91st Academy Awards for "When a Cowboy Trades His Spurs for Wings" from The Ballad of Buster Scruggs.
 In 2020, Welch and Rawlings released All the Good Times (Are Past & Gone), which won the 2021 Grammy Award for Best Folk Album.
+In 2024, Welch and Rawlings released Woodland, which won the 2025 Grammy Award for Best Folk Album, currently making Welch and Rawlings the only duo to win the award more than once.

 Life and career

 Rawlings attended the Berklee College of Music and studied with Lauren Passarelli.
 He produced albums by Gillian Welch, Willie Watson, Dawes, and Old Crow Medicine Show.
-He leads the Dave Rawlings Machine with Gillian Welch, Willie Watson, Paul Kowert, and Brittany Haas.
+In the mid-2010s he led a band called the Dave Rawlings Machine, composed of Rawlings, Gillian Welch, Willie Watson, Paul Kowert, and Brittany Haas.
 John Paul Jones of Led Zeppelin has been known to play mandolin with the band occasionally.
 Rawlings contributed to the albums Cassadaga by Bright Eyes, Spooked by Robyn Hitchcock, and Heartbreaker by Ryan Adams, with whom he wrote two songs, "To Be Young (Is to Be Sad, Is to Be High)" and "Touch, Feel and Lose".
 His vocal style has often been compared to that of Bob Dylan.